AlgoMaster Logo

 Inside the Hash Table

 The set's performance comes from its internal layout.
-Knowing roughly how it works helps with two things: predicting cost when you write something unusual, and understanding why operations occasionally slow down (resize) or behave oddly (custom comparers).
+Knowing roughly how it works helps with two things: predicting cost when writing something unusual, and understanding why operations occasionally slow down (resize) or behave oddly (custom comparers).

 A HashSet<T> stores its entries in an array of "buckets," each of which is the head of a short chain of entries.
 When you call Add(value), the runtime does roughly this: